 One of the biggest gaps and risks you take with allowing on-site teams to create, host, or share videos on their own is that your corporate team will have absolutely zero visibility into what they are creating, sharing, saying, showing, or not showing.
 The content will live on their personal devices and only be accessible on said devices.
 Not only does that restrict control and visibility for your corporate team, but if that employee with the videos on their device quits or gets fired, those videos are leaving with them.
 Putting an enterprise-level video platform in place will not only allow your corporate team to see exactly what content is being recorded, hosted, and shared by your on-site teams, but also puts the control of that content in the appropriate hands.
 If someone quits or gets fired from the community, that content stays within the enterprise solution and is still accessible by the rest of the team for continued use and sharing.

 This is hands down the biggest thing to be aware of when it comes to DIY video on personal devices at your communities and should be the biggest driver for not allowing your on-site teams to go rogue and, instead, putting an enterprise video solution in place.
-The Fair Housing Act is very specific in what it states should be included in videos shot as advertisements and tours of multifamily dwellings.
-Simply pulling out your phone and recording a video to share likely will fall very short of fulfilling those guidelines for Fair Housing compliance.
-What are the key steps for staying compliant?
-First of all, showing the equal housing logo and disclaimer consistently in every single video.
-Second, ensuring that there are recordings of every pre-recorded video created or live tour hosted.
-Without a recording to prove what was said or done on that tour, there’s no audit trail and claims become a he said / she said battle.
-If you have a built-for-multifamily video platform that is integrated into your processes, that Fair Housing compliance risk can instantly go out the window.
-Automated built-in Fair Housing compliance will not only keep your communities and your company safe from claims made against them in regards to your video efforts, but will provide peace of mind knowing that there are no gaps across your portfolio on that front.
+The Fair Housing Act states that all marketing of an apartment “should contain an equal housing opportunity logotype, statement, or slogan”.
+Simply pulling out your phone and recording a video to share will likely fall short of fulfilling this guideline for Fair Housing compliance.
+So how can you ensure that your teams are compliant?
+If you have a built-for-multifamily video platform like Realync that is integrated into your processes, that Fair Housing compliance risk can instantly go out the window.
+Automated built-in Fair Housing compliance will not only keep your communities and your company safe from claims made against them in regards to your video efforts but will provide peace of mind knowing that there are no gaps across your portfolio on that front.

-It’s not hard to make take your video game to the next level and do so in a Fair Housing compliant, corporate-driven way.
+It’s not hard to take your video game to the next level and do so in a Fair Housing-complaint, corporate-driven way.
 Want to learn how?
-Email firstname.lastname@example.org and we’ll walk you through it.
+Email email@example.com and we’ll walk you through it.